llf0029/pokemon-scraper-refactoring/README.md

 See the file, PokemonScraper-CodeSmells.txt, in the root directory for detailed documentation of the refactoring process.
-This file includes an identification of the worst code smells, along with a step-by-step report of how they were managed, and finally an evaluation of the refactoring iteration.
+This file includes an identification of the worst code smells, along with a step-by-step report of how they were managed, and finally an evaluation of each refactoring iteration.

 Test coverage reports for each iteration of refactoring can be found within the